Wind Turbine Castings: A Complete Investment Casting Service

 Rather than relying on electricity to turn the huge blades, a wind turbine uses the natural power of the wind to rotate the blades to produce an electrical current.

 The blades are designed to efficiently catch the air that passes through them in a small pocket of air to pull the blade down and make them rotate.
-This is far more efficient than the blades of a windmill which relies upon the pressure of the wind against the blades to rotate.
+This is far more efficient than the blades of a windmill which rely upon the pressure of the wind against the blades to rotate.

 Under the Hood

 Within the main body of the turbine- also known as the nacelle- there’s a whole host of various components which are essential for the functioning of the turbine as well as the electricity creation.
-The nacelle houses the generator, gear box, various shafts, brakes and controller, all of which are affected by the rotation of the blades.
+The nacelle houses the generator, gearbox, various shafts, brakes and controller, all of which are affected by the rotation of the blades.

-As the blades turn, the gear box is required to convert the rotation speed to around 1,000-1,800 rotations per minute (rpm) which is the speed at which most generators require to produce energy.
-It is because of this that the gear box is one of the most essential components housed in the nacelle, and why we are often required to produce heavy duty, durable gear parts for the renewable energy industry.
+As the blades turn, the gearbox is required to convert the rotation speed to around 1,000-1,800 rotations per minute (rpm) which is the speed at which most generators require to produce energy.
+It is because of this that the gearbox is one of the most essential components housed in the nacelle, and why we are often required to produce heavy-duty, durable gear parts for the renewable energy industry.

 Once the generator begins to spin and create electricity, it will depend on the type of generator used as to whether the power it has created can be transferred straight onto the grid or not.
 Many turbines use variable speed generators, which are perfect for adapting to fluctuations in wind speed.
 However, the energy that these variable generators produce must be corrected to 60 cycles per second before it can be transferred to the grid.
-There are fixed speed generators whose power can be fed straight onto the grid, but these don’t take advantage of changes in the speed of the wind.
+There are fixed-speed generators whose power can be fed straight onto the grid, but these don’t take advantage of changes in the speed of the wind.

 The controller starts the turbine at wind speeds of around 8-16 miles per hour (mph) and stops the machine at around 55 mph.
 This is because the turbine can’t operate at wind speeds above 55mph due to the risk of damage.

-The nacelle also houses a brake which stops the rotor spinning, stopping the turbine from operating in case of emergency.
+The nacelle also houses a brake which stops the rotor from spinning, stopping the turbine from operating in case of emergency.